awsdocs/amazon-connect-admin-guide/doc_source/agent-event-streams.md

 **AgentStatus**
 Agent status data, including:
 + AgentARN—the ARN for the agent\.
-+ Name—the name of the status, such as Available or Offline\.
++ Name—this is the status of the agent that they manually set in the CCP\.
+For example, their status might be **Available**, which means that they are ready for inbound contacts to be routed to them\.
+Or it might be a custom status, such as Break or Training, which means that inbound contacts can't be routed to them BUT they can still make outbound calls\.
 + StartTimestamp—The time stamp in ISO 8601 standard format for the time at which the agent entered the status\.

   Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*:*sss*Z\)